surgiie/vault-cli/README.md

 ## Create Vault & Set Driver:

-The first thing you should do to use the cli is set a driver by calling the `vault set:driver` command.
-This will create a directoty to store your vault items and some other metadata files.
-Specifically this command will store a small file at `~/.vault/driver` that the cli will use to be aware of which driver to use.
+The first thing you should do to use the cli is set a driver by calling the `vault:new` command.
+This will create a directory to store your vault items and some other metadata files.
+This includes a small file at `~/.vault/driver` that the cli will use to be aware of which driver to use.

-If you wish store your vault elsewhere, specify the path with `--vault-path` when running this command.
+If you wish store your vault directory elsewhere, specify the path with `--vault-path` when running this command.

+This is an interactive command, if you wish to specify driver, you may do so with `--driver=<sqlite|local>`.

 **Note** Be sure the `sqlite3` extension is installed if using that driver.

 ## Storing Items In Vault

 `vault item:new --name="github_login" --content="somepassword" -- --password="<your-encryption-password>"`